 With mortgage insurance coverage, you don’t get to decide who’ll get the funds after your death.
 The proceeds get paid directly to the mortgage lender.
 By contrast, you can name anyone as a beneficiary of your term life insurance policy.

-Most term life insurance policies come with a renewability rider.
-It allows you to renew the policy without submitting proof of insurability up to a certain age.
+Most term life insurance policies include a renewability rider.
+It lets you renew your policy without a need to submit proof of insurability up to a certain age.

-However, a mortgage policy can’t be always renewed.
-If the carrier learns that your health has diminished since you first bought the policy, they can turn down your renewal request.
+However, a mortgage policy can’t be always extended.
+If a carrier discovers your health condition has diminished since you first bought the policy, they can turn down your renewal request.